pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3748.jpg">
 </p>

 - [Eight Lectures on Theoretical Physics - Max Planck](https://a.co/d/fXXLdD6) Great lectures and very eloquent.
-Dr. Planck takes soft approach to introduce very advanced topics of the day (1909) and decribes the problems beautifully.
+Dr. Planck takes soft approach to introduce very advanced topics of the day (1909) and describes the problems beautifully.
 I wish I was alive and present when he presented.
 11/22
 - [Theoretical Physics - Georg Joos](https://a.co/d/9C2IwI5) Great book by a master.
 Like many physics books there is a lot of algebra, linear algebra and some calculus.
 If you have a good foundation in these subjects, then the physics will be easier to understand.
 11/22
 - [Theoretical Nuclear Physics - Blatt and Weisskopf](https://a.co/d/7Ic3WSX) Great book by a master.
 Like many physics books there is a lot of algebra, linear algebra and some calculus.
 If you have a good foundation in these subjects, then the physics will be easier to understand.
 11/22
 - [An Introduction to Nuclear Fission](https://a.co/d/d42gBdj) This states that it is a graduate-level book, but I think it is really an undergrad book.
 The math is easy, most of which you can do mentally, and the concepts are well described.
 A good introduction to the subject.
 My primary criticism is the notation is not introduced and it is unclear throughout the text, e.g., it is not clear if a variable is a vector or scalar until you see the variable in an equation and perform a calculation, then by deduction you can see that the variable is clearly a scalar.
 11/22
 - [Physics of Waves - Elmore and Heald](https://a.co/d/csDqUIq) Great book by a master.
 Like many physics books there is a lot of algebra, linear algebra and some calculus.
 If you have a good foundation in these subjects, then the physics will be easier to understand.
 11/22
 - [Einstein's Theory of Relativity - Max Born](https://a.co/d/ggTQWRW)
-- [Mathematics of Classical and Quantum Physics - Byron and Fuller](https://a.co/d/8f3Sraa) The first few chapters cover the basic equations of classical physics with complete examples using vectors and matricies, calculus of varaitions and Hilbert spaces in physics, the next few chapters look at analytical functions, Green's theorm and integrals, and the book concludes with an introduction to Group Theory.
-The notation is defined and very clear throughout with usage of standard math notation for scalars, vectors, matricies and formulae notation, e.g., summations, products, integrals, etc.  The authors even provide complete derivations (not skipping steps) in several examples.
+- [Mathematics of Classical and Quantum Physics - Byron and Fuller](https://a.co/d/8f3Sraa) The first few chapters cover the basic equations of classical physics with complete examples using vectors and matrices, calculus of variations and Hilbert spaces in physics, the next few chapters look at analytical functions, Green's theorem and integrals, and the book concludes with an introduction to Group Theory.
+The notation is defined and very clear throughout with usage of standard math notation for scalars, vectors, matrices and formulae notation, e.g., summations, products, integrals, etc.  The authors even provide complete derivations (not skipping steps) in several examples.
 12/22
 - [Atomic Physics - Max Born](https://a.co/d/4vvXOeR)  Like many of these older books, this one is no exception.
 I really like the author's style of writing.
-Non-native English speakers, or translation of a language, often potrays things very differently and I certainly like this perspective.
+Non-native English speakers, or translation of a language, often portrays things very differently and I certainly like this perspective.
 While this book was significantly modified by the co-authors, they did maintain much of the original text from Dr. Born and the text is well written.
 12/22
 - [A Survey of Physical Theory - Max Planck](https://a.co/d/77jb6oT) This is a topical book (a survey) wherein Dr. Planck provides his thoughts on the current state of physics (in 1925).
 It is rather easy to follow, very little math (I counted fewer than 10 equations), with a particularly interesting discussion on electromagnetic theory.
 12/22